Tobian language: Diphthongs

-øʉ Pannøʉ: Palau

-Homonyms and Near Homonyms
+Homonyms and near homonyms

 Like most other languages, Tobian has examples of homonyms but they are not as abundant.
 Meanings can vary solely on vowel length.
 Also small differences in sounds can produce major differences in meanings.
 For example, the difference between voiceless (f) and voiced (v) consonants are important but there are many exceptions where it does not affect the meaning.